 If your income is low and your medical bills are high, you may qualify for a hardship plan.
 A hardship plan is similar to a payment plan.
 It will break your payments up into smaller, more manageable payments.

 A hardship plan may also help you to reduce the total that you owe.
 Talk to your medical provider to see if they offer these kinds of programs and to see what the terms are.

 Negotiating with a Collector

-Sometimes, we have no choice but to let the medial bills got a collection agency.
-After that happens, collectors will be calling.
+Sometimes, we have no choice but to let the medical bills go to a collection agency.
+After that happens, collectors will call.
 You may be able to negotiate with the collector to get what you owe reduced.

 They likely bought your debt from your medical provider for less than you owe, so you have a good chance in settling with your collector for less.
 You may be able to negotiate best if you offer to pay the bill in a lump sum at a lower cost.